I can't read music!!! Why would I join?

 Where does the chorus perform?

-Asheville Gay Men's Chorus performs at various venues in the region, most often at the Cathedral of All Souls in Biltmore.
+Asheville Gay Men's Chorus performs at various venues in the region.
 Other special appearances and free concerts may be scheduled throughout the season at various venues.

 What is the financial commitment?